Former OU regent, Claremore businessman pleads guilty to tax evasion

-U.S. Attorney Clint Johnson filed one count of tax evasion against Albert on Jan.
-23 in U.S. District Court for the Northern District of Oklahoma.
+U.S. Attorney Clint Johnson filed one count of tax evasion against Albert in U.S. District Court for the Northern District of Oklahoma on Jan.
+23.

 Albert admitted that between 2014 and May 2021 he coordinated with a third party to have company checks sent to his personal bank account in a manner so that it would not appear on a W-2 form or cause him to owe tax.